 Better for You Nut Butter Fudge

-2. Clip on candy thermometer so that the bulb is in the syrup but not touching the bottom of the pot, and turn the Instant Pot on to Saute-Medium.
+- Clip on a candy thermometer so that the bulb is in the syrup but not touching the bottom of the pot, and turn the Instant Pot on to Saute-Medium.
 Alternatively, heat pan on the stovetop over medium heat.